freenas/freenas-docs/userguide/install.rst

    Select Existing or Create a New Virtual Hard Drive

-Click "Create" to launch the "Create Virtual Hard Drive Wizard" shown in
-:numref:`Figure %s <vb_virt_drive_fig>`.
+Click :guilabel:`Create` to launch the :guilabel:`Create Virtual Hard Drive Wizard` shown in :numref:`Figure %s <vb_virt_drive_fig>`.